gitblit/fathom/fathom-site/docs/rest-security.md

 ### Form Submission Authorization or Cross-Site Request Forgery Protection

-[Cross-Site Request Forgery], or CSRF, is a technique to coerce a user to submit an form which executes an unauthorized action on a server using the user's cookies or current session.
-From the perspective of the server, the form submission originated from the user and was intended.
+[Cross-Site Request Forgery], or CSRF, is a technique to coerce a user to submit a form which executes an unauthorized action on a server using the user's cookies or current session.
+From the perspective of the server, the submitted form originated from the user and was an intended action.
 From the perspective of the user, they did not authorize the action even though they did submit the forged form.

-To protect the user from this kind of forgery you may insert a *token* into generated forms and require the same *token* to be submitted with the form.
+To protect the user from this kind of forgery we will insert a temporary *token* into the generated forms and require the same *token* to be in the submitted POST request.
 This *token* is only valid for the duration of the user's [Session] and not otherwise accessible from malicious forms.

 Guarding against this kind of attack is a two-step operation.
-First we must add a guard which will validate submitted forms contain the correct *token* and then we must ensure we are including the *token* in the forms t obe submitted.
+First we must add a guard which will validate that submitted forms contain the correct *token* and then we must ensure we are including the *token* in the generated forms to be submitted.

 In this example we will guard all the `/employees/` URLs.